lmarzen/esp32-weather-epd/README.md

 - No level converters, which makes it better for low-power use with 3.3V processors compared to the Waveshare HAT.

-- The Waveshare started shipping revision 2.3 of their e-paper HAT.
-Some users are reporting issues with this HAT ([#62](https://github.com/lmarzen/esp32-weather-epd/issues/62)).
+- Waveshare started shipping revision 2.3 of their e-paper HAT.
+Some users have reported issues with this HAT ([#62](https://github.com/lmarzen/esp32-weather-epd/issues/62)).

 - https://www.e-paper-display.com/products_detail/productId=403.html